 Seven Wonders of New England

-Spending the summer in the Northeast provides scores of unforgettable places to see: from surfing the sandy Atlantic Coast to hiking the cool woods of the Berkshires.
-The Travel Channel has created an itinerary of must-see locations -- the 7 Wonders of New England -- guaranteed to get travelers off the well-worn path and into the soul of the Northeast.
+From surfing the sandy Atlantic Coast to hiking the cool woods of the Berkshires, the Northeast provides scores of unforgettable places to see.
+Travel Channel has created an itinerary of must-see locations -- the 7 Wonders of New England -- guaranteed to get travelers off the well-worn path and into the soul of the Northeast.

 Echo Lake Beach gives visitors a chance to see peregrine falcons, but keep an eye out for black bear and moose throughout the park.
 Get near the water on Acadia's only ocean-sand beach, appropriately called Sand Beach, but don't miss the well-known Thunder Hole for a perfect example of the power of the ocean roaring through a breach in the rocky coast.
 The free Island Explorer bus system stops at a number of spots throughout Acadia's Park Loop Road -- just watch for bus stop signs or flag the bus down if you need a lift.
 Acadia National Park is 1 hour from Bangor, ME.